Requirements for a strata plan

 - a lot in a neighbourhood plan, or

-- a perpetual lease from the crown.
+- a perpetual lease from the Crown.

 The parcel to be subdivided must have a building or part of a building within its boundaries.
-Section 4 Strata Schemes Development Act 2015 provides a definition for a building as follows:

 'Building', in relation to a strata scheme or a proposed strata scheme, means a building containing a lot or proposed lot, or part of a lot or of a proposed lot, in the scheme or proposed scheme.